Droogy/noCap/README.md

 ## Help

-Double-check you have all the correct tools installed.
+* Double-check you have all the correct tools installed.
-The Remnux alias `yara-rules` is referenced in the script, you may need to alter this part in the script or add the alias instead.
+* The Remnux alias `yara-rules` is referenced in the script, you may need to alter this part in the script or add the alias instead.

 ## Authors

-Droogy
 [@xDroogy](https://twitter.com/xDroogy)